 Hi everyone and welcome to MathSux!
-In this post we are going to be constructing a perpendicular bisector, a line that cuts a line segment in half and creates four 90º angles.
-It’s a super fast and super simple construction!
-If you’re looking for more constructions, don’t forget to check more out here.
+In this post we are going to be constructing a perpendicular bisector by using a compass and stright edge.
+A perpendicular bisector, (also known as a segment bisector), is a line that cuts a line segment in half and creates four 90º angles.
+It is a super fast and super simple construction!
+We’ll also go over the Perpendicular Bisector Theorem we can infer from our original construction.
+If you’re looking for more geometric constructions, don’t forget to check more out here.
 Thanks so much for stopping by and happy calculating! 🙂

-What is the Perpendicular Bisector of a line ?
+What is the Perpendicular Bisector of a line segment?

-- Cut’s our line AB in half at its midpoint, creating two equal halves.
+- A perpendicular bisector slices our line segment AB (or any line segment) in half at its midpoint, creating two equal halves.

-- This will also create four 90º angles about the line.
+- This will also create a 90º angle ( or right angle) about the line.

 What is happening in this GIF?

-Step 1: First, we are going to measure out a little more than halfway across the line AB by using a compass.
+Step 1: Notice we are given line segment AB.
+First, we are going to measure out a little more than halfway across the line segment AB by using a compass.

-Step 2: Next we are going to place the compass on point A and swing above and below line AB to make a half circle.
+Step 2: Next we are going to place the point of the compass on point A and swing above and below line segment AB to create a half circle.

-Step 3: Keeping the same distance on our compass, we are then going to place the point of the compass onto Point B and repeat the same step we did on point A, drawing a semi circle.
+Step 3: Keeping the same distance on our compass, we are then going to place the point of the compass onto Point B (the opposite side) and repeat the same step we did on point A, drawing an arc in the shape of a semi-circle.

-Step 4: Notice the intersections above and below line AB!?
-Now, we want to connect these two points by drawing a line with a ruler or straight edge.
+Step 4: Notice the intersection point above and below line segment AB!?
+Now, we are going to connect these two points by drawing a line with a ruler or straightedge.

 Step 5: Yay!
-We now have a perpendicular bisector!
-This cuts line AB right at its midpoint, dividing line AB into two equal halves.
-It also creates four 90º angles.
+We now have a segment bisector!
+This cuts line segment AB right at its midpoint, while also dividing line segment AB into two equal halves and creating a 90º angle around our two intersecting lines.